Frequently Asked Questions

 What happens if I get locked out of my room?

-Answer: Residents who are locked out of their room may go to the 24-hour community Desk to checkout a loaner key.
+Residents who are locked out of their room may go to the community desk to checkout a loaner key.
 They must be able to show identification and proof that they live in the apartment, suite, or room.
 The loaner key should be returned within 30 minutes or the locks will be changed at the student’s expense.
-All residents will be provided two lock outs free of charge each semester.
+All residents will be provided two lock outs free of charge each year.
 Each additional lock-out will result in a unique $50 lock-out fee and may result in action under the Code of Student Conduct.

 Will housing staff check my room?

-Answer: Health and Safety Inspections are completed about three times each semester by a Resident Adviser (RA) and at least one other University Housing staff member.
+Health and safety inspections are completed about three times each semester by a Resident Adviser (RA) and at least one other University Housing staff member.
 Students may be charged for damaged or replaced items and they may be documented for any violations of policy.

 Can I have guests?

-Answer: Yes, as long as your roommate says it is okay and they are of the same gender.
+Yes, as long as your roommate says it is okay.
 Overnight guests are not allowed for more than three consecutive nights and five nights in a month.
 Overnight guests are not allowed during the first and last two weeks of each semester.
+Guests are not permitted during Thanksgiving, winter, and spring breaks.
 Hosts are responsible for the actions of their guests and guests must be escorted at all times.

 Are there quiet hours?

-Answer: Yes.
-Quiet hours are from 10 p.m. to 10 a.m.
-Sunday through Thursday and 11 p.m. to 11 a.m.
-Friday and Saturday.
+Yes.
+Quiet hours are from 10 p.m. to 10 a.m., Sunday through Thursday and 11 p.m. to 11 a.m., Friday and Saturday.
 However, courtesy hours are in effect 24 hours a day, and excessive noise will not be tolerated within University Housing facilities.
 Twenty-four-hour quiet hours are in effect from study day through the closing of University Housing each semester.